Pervious concrete: Cold climates

 Concerns over the resistance to the freeze-thaw cycle have limited the use of pervious concrete in cold weather environments.
 The rate of freezing in most applications is dictated by the local climate.
 Entrained air may help protect the paste as it does in regular concrete.
 The addition of a small amount of fine aggregate to the mixture increases the durability of the pervious concrete.
 Avoiding saturation during the freeze cycle is the key to the longevity of the concrete.
-Related, having a well prepared 8 to 24 inch (200 to 600 mm) sub-base and drainage will reduce the possibility of freeze-thaw damage.
+Related, having a well prepared 8 to 24 inch (200 to 600 mm) sub-base and a good drainage preventing water stagnation will reduce the possibility of freeze-thaw damage.

 Using permeable concrete for pavements can make them safer for pedestrians in the winter because water won't settle on the surface and freeze leading to dangerously icy conditions.
 Roads can also be made safer for cars by the use of permeable concrete as the reduction in the formation of standing water will reduce the possibility of aquaplaning, and porous roads will also reduce tire noise.